 Recycled materials are the bright future of fashion

 By now, we all know that the Earth is very polluted, especially the oceans.
 We are all becoming aware of how plastic products impact our rivers and seas.
-So the most significant trend this year is recycled materials.
+So one of the most significant trends this year is recycled materials.
 Eco-friendly companies like Rockay collect the plastic from landfills and oceans and give the materials a second chance.
-A lot of brands joined in, and now you can find a variety of products made entirely from recycled materials.
+A lot of brands have joined in, and now you can find a variety of products made entirely from recycled materials.

 Sometimes you will see on the clothing tags the word ‘recyclable.’
 This term is often confused with ‘recycled,’ but they have a different meaning.
 Recycled means that it is a product of a material that was already used, while recyclable refers to what you can do with the item after you decide to stop wearing it.
 It is best if an item can be both recycled and recyclable, which is often the case.
 This way of reusing a product is part of something called ‘circular economy,’ which in theory means that nothing will ever end up in a landfill or the ocean because everything we use can be either reused or composted.